10 FAQs About Golf Balls

 Golf balls need to conform to strict criteria outlined in the official rules of the game.
-According to the USGA and the R&A, one can’t be heavier than 1.62 ounces to be considered compliant.
+According to the USGA and the R&A, a golf ball can’t be heavier than 1.62 ounces to be considered compliant.
 It also must be spherically symmetrical.
-The dimples across the surface must be symmetrically arranged as well.
+The dimples across the golf ball’s surface must be symmetrically arranged as well.

 3. How Big Is a Golf Ball?

-In addition to the weight limit addressed above, they must adhere to rules governing how big or small they can be as well.
-A rule-compliant ball may not be smaller than 1.68 inches in diameter.
+In addition to the weight limit addressed above, golf balls must adhere to rules governing how big or small they can be as well.
+A rule-compliant golf ball may not be smaller than 1.68 inches in diameter.
 It also needs to function within specific velocity and distance limits.
-All undergo rigorous testing before being approved for competition to ensure they meet all required criteria.
+All golf balls undergo rigorous testing before being approved for competition to ensure they meet all required criteria.

 4. Why Do Golf Balls Have Dimples?

 When an object (such as a golf ball) is in motion, air moves smoothly over, across, and around the contours of its front-facing surface.
 As it makes its way toward the backside of the object, it gradually separates from it.
 Flying objects also leave behind a turbulent wake as they move through the air.
 A golf ball’s dimples allow air to flow across its surface more closely and leave behind a smaller, less turbulent wake.
 A dimpled ball has 50 percent less drag than it would without dimples.

 5. What’s Inside a Golf Ball?